Modular abelian surfaces of small conductor with nontrivial Tate--Shafarevich groups: Introduction

 \subsection{Congruences of weight \texorpdfstring{$2$}{2} newforms}

 The key technical input in this article is to find several examples of $(\fp,\fq)$-congruent abelian varieties over $\QQ$.
 Testing each of these examples against the criterion in \cite[Theorem~2.2]{F_VEOO7ITTSGOAEC} (see \Cref{thm:vis-crit}) yields \Cref{thm:examples,thm:examples-vis}.
 To construct examples of congruences, we exploit the correspondence between abelian varieties with real multiplication and weight $2$ newforms.
-We then utilise the database of newforms in the LMFDB~\cite{LMFDB}.
-A less systematic version of this approach was discussed by Fisher~\cite[Section~5]{F_VEOO7ITTSGOAEC}.
+We then utilise the LMFDB~\cite{LMFDB} to find congruences of newforms.